OpenBCI/brainflow/docs/SupportedBoards.rst

 To choose this board in BoardShim constructor please specify:

 - board_id: 7
-- other_info field of BrainFlowInputParams structure should contain Serial Number of BrainBit device
+- optional: other_info field of BrainFlowInputParams structure should contain Serial Number of BrainBit device, use it if you have multiple devices
 - optional: timeout field of BrainFlowInputParams structure, default is 15sec

 Supported platforms: